gu4ripolo/python_code/README.md

 # python_code

-Reference
+References:

-Shaw, Z (2017).
+- Shaw, Z (2017).
 Learn Python 3 the Hard Way.
+Addison-Wesley
-Addison-Wesley Sweigart, A (2020).
+- Sweigart, A (2020).
 Automate the Boring Stuff with Python.
 No Starch Press